tldr-pages/tldr/pages/common/fitstopnm.md

 > See also: `pamtofits`.
 > More information: <https://netpbm.sourceforge.net/doc/fitstopnm.html>.

-- Convert a FITS file into a PNM image:
+- Convert a FITS file to a PNM image:

 `fitstopnm {{path/to/file.fits}} > {{path/to/output.pnm}}`